Combatant Cooldown System

 - In Dubloon, each combatant has a meter that allows them to perform an action when filled up.
 The game doesn't pause them when one of player characters gets their meter full, which means that it's possible for slower members to act beforehand, or to wait for some bosses to quit their Counter Attack mode.

-- Chrono Trigger allowed a choice between this and Turn-Based Combat.
+- Like Final Fantasy VII, Chrono Trigger allowed you to choose this trope without or with pausing.
 The former is more challenging because the timer isn't shown, and because it keeps ticking during menu selection, so if you take too long to decide which technique to use, the enemy will keep attacking.

 - Child of Light features a battle system similar to the Grandia games, with a Visual Initiative Queue subdivided into a long Wait and a short Cast segment, and both Player Character and enemies' icons sliding across it in real time.
 Special attention is paid to the manipulation of said sliding: hitting an enemy just as it is about to act pushes it back towards the Wait end, so it is entirely possible to Stun Lock the opponent for good (but also vice versa).
 Additionally, one of the heroine companions, Igniculus the Firefly has the ability to blind an enemy, slowing down its cooldowns.